Martin Paz: Plot

 The story is set in Lima, Peru.
+Verne begins with a description of Peruvian painter Ignacio Merino's life and art; Verne credits Merino's engravings as inspiring him to write fiction about the country.

 A Jewish businessman named Samuel has promised to give his daughter Sarah as a wife to the rich mestizo, André Certa.
 But Sarah - who is very attracted to the Catholic religion - is in love with the young Indian chief Martin Paz.
 Following a knife fight at Samuel's house, in which Certa is hurt, Paz has to flee.
 He jumps in a raging river and everyone believes him dead, but he finds refuge with the Spanish nobleman Don Végal who takes a liking to him and places him under his protection.
 Later, Paz secretly encounters Certa with Samuel and, listening in on their conversation, he learns that Sarah is not Samuel's daughter but, rather, the daughter of a Spanish nobleman that Samuel rescued following a shipwreck.

 Before the wedding can take place, an Indian rebellion begins.
 The rebels attack Samuel's home, killing him, and Paz is able to escape with Sarah to Végal's house.
 Once there, Végal discovers that Sarah is his daughter, who he thought was dead.
 Certa attempts to get his revenge.
 Paz and Végal get away, but the Indians kidnap Sarah.
 Végal and Paz set off in pursuit, and discover that the Indians have condemned Sarah to death for taking Paz away from his tribal duties.
 She is to be executed by going over a waterfall while tied to a canoe.
 Paz arrives just in time, but he is unable to save her and they die together.